Ubisoft is Using AI To Catch Bugs in Games Before Devs Make Them - Slashdot

 See, AI is replacing what we (consumers) used to do, especially for companies like Ubisoft.
 What do they expect me to do now, play the game without issue and enjoy myself?
 What am I going to complain about now?

-Except from a dev using the tool (Score:2)
+Except from a dev using the tool (Score:3)

 delete this